prabhav999/-Real-Time-AI-assistant-with-Voice-and-Vision-Capability/README.md

 Vision: Highlights specific objects like benches, paths, or signs if additional analysis is needed.

 ## Security
--**Do not expose your .env file or API keys in public repositories.
+-Do not expose your .env file or API keys in public repositories.
--**Use environment variables for production deployment.
+-Use environment variables for production deployment.
 - Open source models can also be used for deployment.